dwiegreffe/mdsrv-web/faq.md

 1. Open the Extensions panel at the bottom.
 2. Open the XTC Stream Trajectory menu in the Extensions panel.
 3. Enter the Server URL where the trajectory is stored (Must be an MDsrv instance).
-4. Select the trajectory you want to stream via the Trajectory parameter.
-5. Import the structure corresponding to the trajectory (see FAQ [How can I import a structure?](#import-str))
+4. Import the structure corresponding to the trajectory (see FAQ [How can I import a structure or trajectory?](#import-str)).
-6. Select this structure via the Model parameter.
+5. Select this structure via the Model parameter.
+6. Select the trajectory you want to stream via the Trajectory parameter.
 7. Select Add Xtc Stream Trajectory.
+8. You can now play your trajectory.

 <a name="public"></a>
 #### Do I need a public IP to share data with the world?